-Virtually every online community can trace their roots to a modest beginning a small fan-run website; GTANet is no different.
+Virtually every online community can trace their roots back to a modest beginning as a small fan-run website; GTANet is no different!

-We began as a small GTA III fansite in the year 2000, created in anticipation for Rockstar Games’ first 3D open world game of the Grand Theft Auto series.
-As time passed, the popularity of the website began to grow, eventually becoming GTA3.com as you can still see it today.
-New sites branched out from the website to expand the community: GTA3Mods and GTA3Forums.
-Activity peaked as the launch of GTA III on PC approached, at which time we were receiving 20 million visitors per month.
+We began as a small GTA III blog in the year 2000, created in anticipation for Rockstar Games’ first 3D open world game of the Grand Theft Auto series.
+Popularity saw the website spawn into a dedicated domain at GTA3.com.
+New sites branched out from the website to expand the growing community: GTA3Mods and GTA3Forums.
+Activity peaked as the launch of GTA III on PC approached, at which time we were receiving around 20 million visitors per month.

-Following this, GTANet continued to push forward in the development of GTA-related websites, creating a new fansite for news, guides and other content for all major titles of the series as they released throughout the years, all of which can still be accessed and utilised today.
+GTANet continued to push forward in the development of GTA-related websites, creating a new fansite for news, guides, and other content for all major titles of the GTA series as they released throughout the years, all of which can still be accessed and utilised today.
 We also hosted a dedicated modding community, which went on to become GTAGarage, a modding database to share creations.
-The vast amount of dedicated content awarded Network Administrators at the time invitations from Rockstar Games themselves to play games alongside admins from other fansites within the community before they were released to the public.
+The vast amount of dedicated content awarded Administrators at the time, alongside staff from other fansites, game merch and invitations from Rockstar to play unreleased games before they were launched to the public.

-Alongside this, the great success and popularity of the GTA3Forums community couldn’t be contained to a single game, and it eventually embraced its own domain to become GTAForums.com.
-With over 15 million posts and more than 800,000 members as of 2021, GTAForums continues to hold the title of largest and most influential fan-run Grand Theft Auto community on the Internet.
+The great success and popularity of the GTA3Forums community couldn’t be contained to a single game, and it eventually embraced its own domain to become GTAForums.com.
+With over 16 million posts and more than 850,000 members (as of 2023), GTANet and GTAForums continue to hold the title of largest and most influential fan-run Grand Theft Auto community on the Internet.

 Here and Now

 If you’re old enough to have experienced the Internet of the early 2000s, then you know as we get further into the 2020s that the landscape has changed… get arf my lawn!

 Content nowadays has (d)evolved, to about 280 characters, with fast-paced and interactive Social Media being favoured in the community in the lead-up to a game launch and especially post-release.
 We could reminisce about this, but here at GTANet we have chosen to embrace it.